devEzt/fmcsa-viewer-alexandre/README.md

 ![FMCSA VIEWER Logo](./public/fmcsa-logo.png)

 This project was an incredible experience to fix some concepts applied in REACT using MATERIAL UI.
+It was one of the few projects where I was able to get to know Google's suite of applications a little better, including the challenge of consuming and maintaining the application's performance in this way.

 ## General